Use Dynamics 365 for Customer Engagement web services

 Compared to the Organization service, the Web API provides better compatibility across a wide variety of programming languages, platforms, and devices.
 The Web API implements the OData (Open Data Protocol) v4.
 OData is an OASIS standard for building and consuming RESTful APIs over rich data sources.
 You can learn more at the OData protocol and the OASIS standard websites.

-Because the Web API is built on open standards, you aren’t required to use client libraries specific to Dynamics 365.
+Because the Web API is built on open standards, you aren’t required to use client libraries specific to Dynamics 365 for Customer Engagement.
 You can choose to compose HTTP requests for specific operations or use third-party libraries to generate classes for whatever language or platform you want to use.
 View a list of available libraries.

 Eventually the Web API will replace the Organization service and Organization Data service but both of these existing web services will be available to enable a gradual transition to a single Web API.
-The Web API should be your first choice for new development that will support Dynamics 365 (online) and future versions of Dynamics 365 (online).
-Use the Web API for any projects that access Dynamics 365 data with code that doesn’t run on the server, including requests from web resources and form scripts that run in Dynamics 365 application clients.
+The Web API should be your first choice for new development that will support Dynamics 365 for Customer Engagement and future versions of Dynamics 365 for Customer Engagement.
+Use the Web API for any projects that access Dynamics 365 for Customer Engagement data with code that doesn’t run on the server, including requests from web resources and form scripts that run in Dynamics 365 for Customer Engagement application clients.
 At this time you can’t easily use the Web API for code that runs on the server, such as in plug-ins or workflow assemblies.
 You should continue to use the Organization service for these purposes.

-More information: Use the Dynamics 365 Web API.
+More information: Use the Dynamics 365 for Customer Engagement Web API.

 The .NET assemblies for the Organization service currently use a 2011 SOAP endpoint which has been deprecated.
 The SDK assemblies will eventually be migrated to internally use the Web API instead of the 2011 SOAP endpoint.
 When this happens, any code written using the SDK assemblies will continue to be supported as it will automatically transfer from the 2011 SOAP endpoint to use the Web API.
 This update will be fully transparent to you; additional details will be published in future SDK releases.

-See Choose your development style for Dynamics 365 Customer Engagement for guidance about whether to use the Organization service or Web API.
+See Choose your development style for Dynamics 365 for Customer Engagement apps for guidance about whether to use the Organization service or Web API.

 If you’re a .NET developer with no requirements to support other platforms, you don’t have to move to the Web API right away.
-You’ll need to use the Organization service to support any functionality you want to deploy to organizations using versions of Dynamics 365 released before Dynamics 365 (online).
+You’ll need to use the Organization service to support any functionality you want to deploy to organizations using versions of Dynamics 365 for Customer Engagement released before Dynamics 365 for Customer Engagement.

 Business logic that runs in plug-ins or workflow assemblies on the server expect to use the Organization service.
 Input and output parameters use specific classes defined with the assemblies that support the Organization service.

-More information: Use the Dynamics 365 Organization service
+More information: Use the Dynamics 365 for Customer Engagement Organization service